strexx/Ultimate-Frisbee-App/README_fons.md

 ### CSS to the rescue

 #### Flexbox
 I have worked with Flexbox to create layouts and position elements.
-We also created a fallback file to servefor older browsers that don't support flexbox.
+We also created a fallback file to serve for older browsers that don't support flexbox.
 This file is located in ``/public/src/css/flexboxfallback.css``.

 #### Mobile First approach
 I've developed all my features working on a small mobile-screen in my browser.
 Using this approach you will think in core features and content first to implement.
 This really helped me to decide on some different and difficult design choices.